openshift/rosa/docs/rosa_create_machinepool.md

       --instance-type string   Instance type that should be used. (default "m5.xlarge") --labels string          Labels for machine pool.
 Format should be a comma-separated list of 'key=value'.
 This list will overwrite any modifications made to Node labels on an ongoing basis.
       --name string            Name for the machine pool (required).
-      --replicas int           Count of machines for this machine pool (required).
+      --replicas int           Count of machines for this machine pool (required when autoscaling is disabled).
+      --enable-autoscaling     Enable autoscaling for the machine pool.
+      --min-replicas int       Minimun number  machines for this machine pool (required when autoscaling is enabled).
+      --max-replicas int       Maximun number  machines for this machine pool (required when autoscaling is enabled).
       --taints string          Taints for machine pool.
 Format should be a comma-separated list of 'key=value:ScheduleType'.
 This list will overwrite any modifications made to Node taints on an ongoing basis.
 ```